tpenguinltg/potential-octo-potato/README.md

 ### Variables

 Variables should be introduced as simply as possible.
 This means introducing just a declaration without initialization if the language supports it.
 Otherwise, variables should be initialized with the default value.
-In Javascript, this means the following is four steps:
+In Javascript, this means initializing the variable `x` to `3` is the following is three steps:

 ```javascript
 var x;